kite-sdk/kite-examples/README.md

     * HDFS NameNode and DataNode
     * Hue server
     * MapReduce JobTracker
-* __Add a host entry for localhost.localdomain__ If you host computer does not have a mapping for `localhost.localdomain`, then add a line like the following to `/etc/hosts`
+* __Add a host entry for localhost.localdomain__ If your host computer does not have a mapping for `localhost.localdomain`, then add a line like the following to `/etc/hosts`
 ```
 127.0.0.1       localhost       localhost.localdomain